Grant Application

 Grant Workshops

-The GPCF is planning Grant Application Workshops at the GPCF offices in 2022 times to be announced at a later date.
+The GPCF is planning Grant Application Workshops at the GPCF offices.
 These workshop sessions will walk an applicant through the basic grant application process which is beneficial to non-profits writing grants or foundation requests for funding.